-1.14 Spain
+3.8 Spain

-There are six active terminals in the country, with new expansion of regasification capacity and storage projected in some of them.
-One additional terminal is under construction.
+There are 6 active terminals in the country, with new expansion of regasification capacity and storage projected in all of them; one additional terminal is under construction.

-Spain has chosen to develop LNG infrastructure in order to face a fast-developing natural gas market that has moved from a consumption of 5 bcm/year in 1990 to 34.5 bcm/year in 2010, mainly driven by the economic growth and the development of new power generation based in Combined Cycle Gas Turbines (CCGTs).
-In 2010 LNG represented 76,3% of total gas supplies, mainly coming from Algeria, Nigeria, Qatar, Egypt and Trinidad & Tobago.
-Spain is the main LNG importer in Europe, representing 31% of European LNG supplies in 2010.
+Spain has chosen to develop LNG infrastructure in order to face a fast-developing natural gas market that has moved from a consumption of 5 bcm/year in 1990 to 35 bcm/year in 2009, mainly driven by the economic growth and the development of new power generation based in CCGTs.
+In 2009 LNG represented 74% of total gas supplies, mainly coming from Algeria, Nigeria, Qatar, Egypt and Trinidad & Tobago.
+Spain is the main LNG importer in Europe, representing 57% of the European LNG supplies in 2008.

-The country has no domestic gas production and underground storage capacity is limited.
-In consequence, most of the system flexibility is based on LNG storage.
+The country has no domestic production and the underground storage capacity is limited.
+In consequence, most of the system flexibility is based in LNG storage.

-All terminals have the same regulated TPA regime, being the capacity at present held by 20 different users.
-Newcomers total 72% of reserve capacity.
+All terminals have regulated TPA regime, being the capacity, at present, held by 18 different users.
+Newcomers totalize 55% of the reserved capacity.

-The capacity allocation mechanism in place is FCFS.
-At least 25% of the total capacity managed by a TSO, LSO or SSO is reserved for short-term contracts (less than 2 years).
+The capacity allocation mechanism in place is First-Come-First-Served.
+At least 25% of the total capacity managed by a TSO, LSO or SSO is reserved for short term contracts (less than 2 years).
 A single shipper cannot hold more than 50% of this short-term capacity.
-The access regime has been beneficial for the development of competition due to its transparency, the simplicity of application and because enough capacity is available (planification criteria set at least 10% of excess capacity).
+The access regime has been beneficial for the competition development due to its transparency and simplicity of application and also because enough capacity is available.
 Nevertheless, there is the possibility of moving to a different CAM in case congestion arises.

-For accessing LNG terminals, i.e. to apply for regasification capacity, it is necessary to be a licensed shipper ; after the terminal operator allocates the regasification capacity to the shipper, a standard contract is signed with the LSO.
+For accessing LNG terminals, i.e. to apply for regasification capacity, it is necessary to be a licensed shipper17; after the terminal operator allocates the regasification capacity to the shipper, a standard contract is signed with the LSO.
 Apart from the regasification capacity, the contract grants the shipper the right to use all the additional necessary services, mainly ships downloading and LNG storage, as a bundled package.
 There is also the possibility to contract additional unbundled services, such as ship cooling, ship loading or truck loading.
 The availability of any of these services is determined by the LSO.